wp-plugins/bg-biblie-references/readme.txt

 In the plugin settings you can select the languages ​​in which the text will be displayed Bible: Church Slavic, Russian, Greek, Latin and Hebrew.
 For the Church Slavonic language, you can also select a font: Church Slavic font, Russian letters (the "old" style) or HIP-standard.
+You can also specify where to open a page with the Bible text  - in new or current window.
+To customize the appearance of reference  links, use class bg_bibrefs.
+You can change the class name in the settings.

 == Installation ==